milenakapralova/socraticmodels/blogpost.md

 >  Project Report, Deep Learning 2 University of Amsterdam

 ## Abstract
-Socratic models [1] is a modular framework in which multiple pre-trained models are composed zeroshot via multimodal informed prompting.
+Socratic models [1] is a modular framework in which multiple pre-trained models are composed zeroshot via multimodal informed prompting, using language as a common modality.
 This is done to exchange information between models and capture new multimodal capabilities, without requiring finetuning.
 As a proof of concept, we modify the Socratic models framework such that it is entirely open-source and attempt to achieve the same results as the original version.
 Additionally, we investigate the capabilities of Socratic models on